 The Redcoats Are Coming!

-Thanks to The Redcoats' producer, The Lance Monthly was able to contact the band's rhythm guitarist, Zack Bocelle.
-Though originally approached to participate in an email interview, Zack's first submission was so interesting and entertaining that we thought it best to print exactly as written.
-Zack's story will be told in nine monthly installments.
-This is the fourth installment.
+Thanks to Steven Rappaport, The Lance Monthly was able to contact the Redcoats' rhythm guitarist, Zack Bocelle.
+Although he was originally approached to participate in an email interview, Zack's first submission was so interesting and entertaining that we thought it best to print it exactly as written.
+Zack's fascinating account will be told in nine monthly installments, and it's a story you're not going to want to miss.
+Meet the Redcoats - FINALLY!

-To experience a bit of Redcoatmania yourself, pick up "Meet The Redcoats - Finally" on Dionysus Records http://www.dionysusrecords.com
+THE REDCOATS ARE COMING!
+To experience a bit of Redcoatmania yourself, pick up "Meet The Redcoats - Finally" on Dionysus Records - http://www.dionysusrecords.com